2018 Sunjuwan attack

-On 10 February 2018, at predawn, Jaish-e-Mohammed terrorist attacked an Indian Army camp in Sunjuwan, Jammu, in the Indian state of Jammu and Kashmir.
-6 soldiers, 3 attackers and 1 civilian were killed and 20 injured including 14 soldiers, five women and children.
-Notably, this attack coincided with the death anniversary of Afzal Guru, a convict in the 2001 Indian parliament attack.
-The attack has been described as one of the worst since the 2016 Uri attack.
-The man described by the Indian Army as the mastermind of the attack, Mufti Waqas, a commander in Jaish-e-Mohammed, was killed in an army operation on 5 March 2018 in south Kashmir's Awantipur.
+On 10 February 2018, at predawn, 3 Jaish-e-Mohammed terrorists attacked Sunjuwan Military Station, in the city of Jammu, in the Indian state of Jammu and Kashmir.
+Along with the attackers, 6 soldiers and 1 civilian were killed, while 20 were injured including 14 soldiers, and five women and children.
+Notably, this attack coincided with the anniversary of the death of Afzal Guru, convicted in the 2001 Indian parliament attack.
+The attack was described as one of the worst since the 2016 Uri attack.

+The man described by the Indian Army as the mastermind of the attack, Mufti Waqas, a commander in Jaish-e-Mohammed, was killed in an army operation on 5 March 2018 in Awantipora.

 Attack

-In the early hours of Saturday 10 February 2018, at around 4:10 am IST, three heavily armed militants attacked a camp of 36th Brigade which housed army personnel as well as their families.
+In the early hours of Saturday 10 February 2018, at around 4:10 am IST, three heavily armed militants infiltrated into the military station, which served as the HQ of 36th Brigade which housed army personnel as well as their families.
 The attackers were armed with AK-47 assault rifles and grenades.
 They entered the residential quarters and opened fire, killing four soldiers and injuring at least nine others including women and children.

 The militants were cornered in a residential complex and special forces were deployed in a battle that lasted over 24 hours, at the end of which all the militants were killed.
 The army camp consisting of 150 buildings was cleared out.
 Subsequently, flushing operations were carried out to neutralise the remaining attackers.

 Five soldiers, all serving in the 1st battalion, Jammu and Kashmir Light Infantry, were killed in the attack: Sub.
 Madan Lal Choudhary, Sub.
 Mohammad Ashraf Mir, Hav.
 Habibullah Qurashi, Nk.
 Manzoor Ahmed and L/Nk.
 Mohammad Iqbal.
 L/Nk.
 Mohammad Iqbal's father, a civilian, was also killed.

-Four of them were Kashmiri Muslims.
-Attackers were identified as Kari Mushtaq, Mohammad Khalid Khan and Mohammad Adil, all of whom were Pakistani nationals.
+The dead attackers were identified as Kari Mushtaq, Mohammad Khalid Khan, and Mohammad Adil, all of whom were Pakistani nationals.

-There were also reports that some of the Illegal Rohingyas living in jammu, might have provided logistical assistance to these terrorists.
+There were reports that some of the illegal Rohingya migrants living in Jammu might have provided logistical assistance to these terrorists.